You can send text and email receipts with a SumUp card reader, but if you need to print them, you’ll need a compatible receipt printer too.

-SumUp Air can be used with all AirPrint (iOS) and Google Cloud Print (Android) printers and three other receipt printers.
-All are mobile printers, meaning they can be carried around for use anywhere where it’s possible to connect with the SumUp app on your phone or tablet.
-They all use thermal receipt paper, a heat-based printing technology that doesn’t require ink.
+SumUp Air can be used with all AirPrint (iOS) and Google Cloud Print (Android) printers and several other receipt printers.
+A few are mobile printers, meaning they can be carried around for use anywhere where it’s possible to connect with the SumUp app on your phone or tablet.
+The rest are stationary.

-Before we list the printers for SumUp Air, let us look at the other available card terminal, SumUp 3G.
+Before we list the printers for SumUp Air, let us look at the other available card terminals, SumUp Solo and SumUp Terminal.

 Emmanuel Charpentier, Mobile Transaction

-This receipt printer can be bought as a set with the card reader for £129 (£129 through our link) + VAT, or separately for £109 + VAT.
-If you already have the card reader, the printer cradle will be compatible with that.
+The receipt printer can be bought as a set with the Solo card machine for £125 + VAT, or separately for £69 + VAT if you already have the Solo terminal.

-This set is the cheapest card terminal with receipt printer currently available in the UK – even cheaper than buying SumUp Air with one of the printers below.
+Solo is the cheapest card machine with a receipt printer currently available in the UK – even cheaper than buying SumUp Air with one of the printers below.
+SumUp Terminal costs more at £169 + VAT, but it has simple POS software whereas Solo only has few checkout functions.

 SumUp Air-compatible receipt printers